Ritanshu20/command_centre/README.md

 ---

-Logic & Approach
+Logic & Implementation Details
-Models
+1. Models

-VideoAlert: will store camera alerts.
+  VideoAlert: holds video alert information.

-SensorAlert: will store sensor readings.
+  SensorAlert: holds sensor alert information.

-Serializers

-Validate incoming JSON and convert it into model instances.

-Views
+2. Views
+   VideoAlertView: handles POST requests for /video-alert

-On making POST requests will store alerts.
+   SensorAlertView: handles POST requests for /sensor-alert.

-Compare timestamps to check correlation.

-Severity levels (optional)

-If event_type == Intrusion and reading > 50°C → Critical.

-If event_type == Suspicious Movement → Medium.

-Otherwise → Low.
+   CorrelatedAlertsView: handles GET requests for /correlated-alerts.

+3. Correlation Logic
+   When retrieving correlated alerts, we will query both tables.
+   We will match events when the timestamps differ by ≤5 seconds.